Panchesco/manners/README.md

 #Manners
-Tools for using ExpressionEngine image image manipulations with responsive images in the templates.
+Tools for using ExpressionEngine image manipulations with responsive images in the templates.

 ##Installation